dipy/dipy/doc/index.rst

         :link: recipes/index
         :link-type: any

-        How to do ....?
+        How do I do X in DIPY?
 This dedicated section will provide you quick and direct answer.

     .. grid-item-card:: :octicon:`zap` Workflows
         :link: interfaces/index